b-asaf/trello-clone/README.md

 ### environment variables:

 1. change `.env-example` to `.env`
-2. fill the relevant environment variables
+2. fill the relevant environment variables - for each site (clerk, unsplash, stripe)follow site guidelines

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

 ### Tools